Eadgyth/Programming-Editor/README.md

-This is a simple text editor, written in Java, that can be useful in smaller coding projects, maybe to develop applications for own use or for learning purposes.
+This is a simple text editor, written in Java, that can be useful for smaller coding projects, maybe to develop applications for own use or for learning purposes.
 Project categories in the present version are Java (so far worked out most), Perl, R and HTML.
 However, the code is made to implement other project categories.